joemoose/psiops/docs/index.md

 Some weapons, such as explosives, may damage all combatants in a close area rather than a single target.

+#### Ammo

+For a weapon that uses ammunition or other expendable resources, check off one use of ammo for any attack that *fails* or *partially succeeds*.
+Weapons have 6 units of ammunition.

+Ammunition can be resupplied at a *rendevous point* as described in the Recovery section.ß

 ### Taking Damage

 When your character makes an *action roll* to defend against damage, they take damage as follows: